solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 captured; the soldiers were discouraged; they took possession of a mountain difficult of access; I, Assur-nasir-pal impetuously after them

-8 About 88i B.C. s Corresponding to the Jewish month
+8 About 88i BCE s Corresponding to the Jewish month

 * A scriptural phrase of frequent oc- Tisri, and to part of our September,